Cross-platform C SDK logo

 font_exists_family ()

-Check if a typeface family is installed in the operating system.
+Checks if a font family is installed on the operating system.

 bool_t